Marinus Van de Kamp

 Marika Van de Kamp

 Marika is our graphic designer and she keeps our website up to date.
-She is a Senior Graphic Design student attending Portland State University.
-In her free time she loves to draw, go hiking, travel, and eat thai food.
+She graduated from Portland State University in 2019 and since then has been traveling the world while doing freelance graphic design work.
+In her free time she loves to draw, go hiking, and eat thai food.

 Brandon began working for Landmark Enterprises as a part-time apprentice carpenter in 1994.
 After earning a Degree in Psychology from WWU, he returned to Landmark and has worked as a journeyman carpenter and site supervisor since 2005.
 His experience in residential and commercial, cabinetry and finish work, has earned Landmark such accolades as the 2007 REX Award for Residential Kitchen $30,000-$60,000 given by the Building Industry Association of Whatcom County.